While every case is different, the following are the general case steps, in order, that need to be taken to naturalize to Japanese:

 - Be available (either via phone and/or postal mail) to followup with any missing or need-to-be-revised paperwork

-- Interview with either the same or a different immigration officer, either at your home or at the 法務局 (Bureau of Legal Affairs), with your spouse (if applicable)
+- Interview with either the same or a different case officer, either at your home or at the 法務局 (Bureau of Legal Affairs), with your spouse (if applicable)

 - Be available (either via phone and/or postal mail) to followup with any missing or need-to-be-revised paperwork